-Native Woodland Scheme Information Note No. 2
+Native Woodland Information Note No. 2

-Any attempt to develop a management plan aimed at conserving and restoring an existing native woodland must take full account of all of the factors contributing to its current status and condition.
-These include underlying factors such as soil, elevation and climate, the woodland's ecology and natural dynamics, threats such as invasive exotic species and excessive deer numbers, and also the aspirations of the owner regarding, for example, wood production.
-Another key factor that cannot be ignored is the former management of the woodland, not only in recent times, but also down through the centuries.
+The preparation of a management plan aimed at conserving and restoring an existing native woodland must take full account all of the factors contributing to its current status and condition, as well as the objectives.
+Factors and attributes include soil, elevation and climate, the woodland's ecology and natural dynamics, threats such as invasive exotic species and excessive deer numbers, and also the aspirations of the owner regarding, for example, wood production.
+Another key factor that cannot be ignored is the previous management of the woodland, not only in recent times, but also down through the centuries.
 This is due to the fact that the historical management of a wood has a major impact on its current species composition, age structure and other key attributes.

-This Native Woodland Scheme Information Note offers an overview of the history of woodland management in Ireland, from the arrival of people to this island up until the early 20th century.
+This Native Woodland Information Note offers an overview of woodland history in Ireland, from the arrival of people to this island up until the early 20th century.
 It describes how and for what purpose woodlands were managed, and also how woodlands were mismanaged and exploited.
-It describes the historical decline of Ireland's native woodland cover, and the reasons behind this.
+It describes the historical decline of Ireland's native woodland cover, and the primary causes.
 It also highlights clues still present in the Irish landscape, such as archaeological features and placenames, that can give us an insight into how woodlands were managed in centuries passed.
-This note strongly complements the Native Woodland Scheme Information Note 1: Cartographic and Historical Sources for Native Woodlands, helping those involved in developing plans for both existing and new native woodlands under the Native Woodland Scheme to take full account of key historical information.
+This note strongly complements Native Woodland Information Note No. 1: Cartographic and Historical Sources for Native Woodlands (Byrnes & Ó'Murchú, 2007, reprinted, 2019), helping those involved in developing plans for both existing and new native woodlands under the Native Woodland Scheme (NWS), to take full account of key historical information.